rss2023-13/final_challenge2023/city_driving/README.md

 - “2D Pose Estimate” → `/initialpose`
 - “Publish Point” → `/clicked_point`

-NOTE: The path_planning ROS package is called “`lab6`”, so all nodes should be launched/run with this name (eg. `roslaunch lab6 build_trajectory.launch`).
+NOTE: The path_planning ROS package is called “`citydriving`”, so all nodes should be launched/run with this name (eg. `roslaunch citydriving build_trajectory.launch`).

 **Map selection**: In this lab, you are asked to plan paths in the Stata Basement environment.
 By default, running `roslaunch racecar_simulator simulate.launch` will load the old wall-following environment from lab 2 and 3.
 To change the map used by the `racecar_simulator`, follow these steps: